ydb-platform/ydb/ydb/docs/en/core/dev/example-app/python/index.md

 * `ydb.QuerySnapshotReadOnly()`;
 * `ydb.QueryStaleReadOnly()`.

-For more information about transaction modes, see [YDB docs](https://ydb.tech/docs/en/concepts/transactions#modes)
+For more information about transaction modes, see [{#T}](../../../concepts/transactions.md#modes).

 The result of executing `tx.execute()` is an iterator.
-The iterator allows you to read an unlimited number of rows and a volume of data without loading the entire result into memory.
-However, in order to correctly save the state of the transaction on the `ydb` side, the iterator must be read to the end after each request.
-For convenience, the result of the `tx.execute()` function is presented as a context manager that scrolls through the iterator to the end after exiting.
+This iterator allows you to read result rows without loading the entire result set into memory.
+However, the iterator must be read to the end after each request to correctly maintain the transaction state on the {{ ydb-short-name }} server side.
+For convenience, the result of the `tx.execute()` function can be used as a context manager that automatically iterates to the end upon exit.

 {% list tabs %}